MansiMore99/VideoAgent-with-LLM/README.md

-## ​Create a magic mirror with video agents.
+## ​Create a magic mirror with video agents 🎬🧠

 I implemented an agent for videos using different platforms and tools like Cursor, Flux, cartesia, and simli.
 It is a digital character that interacts with users in real-time video to answer questions and perform tasks.